michaelirey/aws_summarizer/README.md

 Design Notes
 ==============
-First thought was to load all the data into some kind of database, so the data would be easier to work with.
+When first thinking about how to design this application, one of the first thoughts was to load all the data into a database, so the data would be easier to work with.
 However, this has a couple drawbacks.
 First, it creates a dependency in order to use this program.
 The other drawback is performance.
 The data has to be extracted from the CSV file.
 So reading it from the input file, writing it to a database, then reading it back again has overhead that could be avoided.
 Conclusion - no database is used to generate the summary.

 This application is broken into logical parts (classes):
  - BillingLineItem - Represents a single row in the CSV